Connecting Meraki Network to Aviatrix Transit Network¶

 - Launch an Aviatrix gateway in the same VPC as vMX100.

-- Create a Site2Cloud connection from Aviatrix gateway to the same VGW used in Aviatrix Transit Network.
+- Create a Site2Cloud connection from the Aviatrix gateway to the same VGW used in Aviatrix Transit Network.

 Build an Aviatrix Transit Network with multiple spokes¶